Margaret Chase Smith: Awards and honors

 She was elected a Fellow of the American Academy of Arts and Sciences in 1952.
 In 1973, Smith was inducted into the National Women's Hall of Fame.
-In 1995 Smith was awarded the Naval Heritage Award by the US Navy Memorial Foundation for her support of the US Navy, US Naval Reserves WAVES, and the military during her congressional career.
+In the 1980s, she was presented with the Daughters of the American Revolution's Medal of Honor by President General Patricia Walton Shelby.
+In 1995 Smith was awarded the Naval Heritage Award by the U.S. Navy Memorial Foundation for her support of the U.S. Navy, U.S. Naval Reserves WAVES, and the military during her congressional career.
 She was awarded the Presidential Medal of Freedom by President George H. W. Bush on July 6, 1989.

 Later life and death

 Following her departure from the Senate in January 1973, Smith taught at several colleges and universities as a visiting professor for the Woodrow Wilson National Fellowship Foundation (1973–1976).
 She resumed her residence in Skowhegan, where she oversaw the construction of a library to hold her papers.
 Smith died at her Skowhegan home on May 29, 1995, at the age of 97, after suffering a stroke and falling into a coma eight days earlier.
-She was cremated, and her ashes were placed in the residential wing of the Margaret Chase Smith Library in Skowhegan.
 She was the last living U.S. senator who had been born in the 19th century.
+Smith was cremated, and her ashes were placed in the residential wing of the Margaret Chase Smith Library in Skowhegan.